-OPEN TO: 9, 10, 11, 12 Full Year Course PREREQUISITE: WLPT L2 or teacher permission

-One year may count toward four-year college requirement.
+OPEN TO: 9, 10, 11, 12 Full Year Course PREREQUISITE: WELPA L2 or teacher permission One year may count toward four-year college requirement.
+Does not satisfy NCAA requirements.

 Designed for students whose first language is other than English, these courses stress listening, speaking, reading, and writing of English.
-Students will work to improve English pronunciation; build vocabulary and reading comprehension skills; and develop stronger grammar and writing skills as well as general survival and study skills.
+Students will work to improve English pronunciation; build vocabulary and reading comprehension skills; and develop stronger grammar and writing skills as well as g eneral survival and study skills.
 Instructional materials are chosen to meet the needs and skill levels of individual students.